akveo/react-native-ui-kitten/docs/src/articles/guides/running-on-the-web.md

 ## Usage

-If you already have all in place, UI Kitten does not force you creating any additional web-specific configuration The next step to create a multi-platform app would be [Configuring Navigation](guides/configure-navigation) and launching it on both mobile device and browser.
+If you already have all in place, UI Kitten does not force you creating any additional web-specific configuration.
+The next step to create a multi-platform app would be [Configuring Navigation](guides/configure-navigation) and launching it on both mobile device and browser.